Farbwahl beim Quilten - Warum Du Dich so schwer entscheiden kannst - floydthefox

 You unconsciously reduce 70% of your fabrics.

-Step 2: Choose ONE lead fabric (10 minutes)
+Step 2: Choose ONE leading fabric (10 minutes)

 Not five.
 Not three.